BRAVE CF 56 Main Event Gets Green Light As Event Stars Shine

 Start time: 6.30 PM Serbian time (GMT + 1)

-How to watch: bravecftv.com (live and free worldwide), Okko Sport (Russia), Looksport + (Romania), Fighting.de (Germany, Austria and Switzerland), O2 (Czech Republic and Slovakia), Arena Sports (Bosnia, Croatia, North Macedonia, Montenegro, Serbia and Slovenia), Fight Network (UK, Serbia, Greece, Slovenia, Montenegro, Angola, Mozambique, Nigeria, Israel, the Caribbean, USA and Canada), Bahrain TV (Bahrain)
+How to see: bravecftv.com (live and free worldwide), Okko Sport (Russia), Looksport + (Romania), Fighting.de (Germany, Austria and Switzerland), O2 (Czech Republic and Slovakia), Arena Sports (Bosnia, Croatia, North Macedonia, Montenegro, Serbia and Slovenia), Fight Network (UK, Serbia, Greece, Slovenia, Montenegro, Angola, Mozambique, Nigeria, Israel, the Caribbean, USA and Canada), Bahrain TV (Bahrain )